efpcode/geodb/README.md

 ### Features of the program
 * Use CRUD to modify data.
-* Display all data in DB
+* Display all data in DB.
 * Run a quiz that is based on randomized data in the DB

 ### Techniques